HTTP Request Payload

-Payload incoming in the request can be accessed using two approaches.
+Payload incoming in the request can be accessed in three ways.
 One is by direct reading of an input stream using request:body as an input file URL of a reader component.
 If the request contains HTTP multipart message (e.g. multiple attachments), you can access individual payloads using request:part:[part_name] in the reader file URL.

 Payload can also be accessed using the CTL function getRequestBody.
-The function however returns whole payload as string, so it is not recommended to use it for large payloads that may not fit in a memory.
+The function however returns whole payload as string, so it is not recommended to use it for large payloads that may not fit into the memory.

 Note: Payload stream can only be accessed once

 A second attempt to parse the stream will cause a failure.

 By using the

 you may access the payload repeatedly, as the function will store the payload.

 - Binary: Streams the request body in chunks.
 Connect an arbitrary reader component and set the URL to

 - String: Returns the whole request body as a single string.